 When looking for the best free VPN kill switches, you might find they’re also known as network locks, app kills, EverSecure or Vigilant.
 Kill switches are a clever feature that most VPN providers have now implemented into their software.
 The feature protects your privacy even if your VPN connection unexpectedly drops.
 A connection drop can happen from time to time, so in order to prevent your real IP address being leaked, it’s a good idea to use one of the best VPN with kill switches to that you’re fully protected at all times.

-So let’s see what happens if you lose your VPN connection.
-First of all, your Operating System (OS) will take over in order to reconnect your device to the Internet.
-In a way, it’s nice to know that you don’t have to do anything manually.
-The problem lies in the fact that the OS is using its default network adapter to restore the connection, not your VPN.
-Therefore, when you’re back online, you’re in the clear.
-And your connection is no longer protected.
+If you lose your VPN connection, your device’s Operating System (OS) will take over to reconnect your device to the Internet.
+However, the OS will use the default network adapter to restore the connection, rather than your VPN.
+Therefore, even though it’s good to be back online, your connection is no longer protected by your VPN.

-Furthermore, some VPNs offer a selective kill switch, like NordVPN or TorGuard.
-And this is just an advanced kill switch, where you can select the apps to block if your VPN connection is lost.
-As a result, you can still connect to the internet.
-But all your sensitive data or activities are protected.
+The best VPN kill switches offer the option to enable or disable the feature.
+NordVPN or TorGuard, for example, are two of the best free VPN kill switches where you can actually select the apps to block if your VPN connection is lost.
+As a result, you can still connect to the internet, but all your sensitive data or activities are protected.